rust-lang/mdBook/book-example/src/format/config.md

 - **git-repository-icon:** The FontAwesome icon class to use for the git repository link.
 Defaults to `fa-github`.
 - **redirect:** A subtable used for generating redirects when a page is moved.
-  The table contains key-value pairs where the key is the path to the moved page, relative to the build directory and the value can be an ordinary URL or the *absolute* path to another page in the book
+  The table contains key-value pairs where the key is where the redirect file needs to be created, as an absolute path from the build directory, (e.g.
+  `/appendices/bibliography.html`).
+The value can be any valid URI the browser should navigate to (e.g. `https://rust-lang.org/`, `/overview.html`, or `../bibliography.html`).

 Available configuration options for the `[output.html.fold]` table: